 - Where possible, both parents need to sign the Birth Registration Statement and have their signatures witnessed by a person over 18 years of age.

 - If only one parent has signed, he or she needs to attach a letter to the Registrar explaining why the other parent has not signed.
 The letter should give details of the other parent's identity and last known address.

-- If you have any further questions about signatures please contact the Births, Deaths and Marriages Registration section on 1300 135 513.
+- If you have any further questions about signatures please contact us.

 Same Sex Relationships

-- The Registry does not send any acknowledgement of receiving the Birth Registration Statement.
+- Births, Deaths and Marriages does not send any acknowledgement of receiving the Birth Registration Statement.